zama-ai/concrete-ml/README.md

 - [Sentiment analysis with transformers](use_case_examples/sentiment-analysis-with-transformer): a gradio demo which predicts if a tweet / short message is positive, negative or neutral, in FHE of course!
 The [live interactive](https://huggingface.co/spaces/zama-fhe/encrypted_sentiment_analysis) demo is available on Hugging Face.
 And read the official [blog post](https://huggingface.co/blog/sentiment-analysis-fhe) explaining how we do it!

+- [CIFAR10 FHE-friendly model with Brevitas](use_case_examples/cifar_brevitas_training): code for training and evaluating a VGG-like neural network using Brevitas, and a script to run the neural network in FHE.
+Our simulations with the Virtual Library show an accuracy of 88.7%.
+Running inferences in FHE is a work in progress.

 More generally, if you have built awesome projects using Concrete-ML, feel free to let us know and we'll link to it!

 ## Citing Concrete-ML